electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterysystem/_index.md

 #### Battery pack performance

 In the table below you see the pack performance.
-See how Q4 have higher density even the cell itself does not have a better density.
+See how Q4 has a higher density even the cell itself does not have a better density.

 |  | Gross capacity | Net capacity | Max DC Charging | Weight | kWh/kg |
 |-----|------|-----|-----|------|-----|